 2. Start with room temperature meat

-"Deglaze the pan with wine, stock or even water in a pinch, then cook over medium heat, lightly scraping up the browned bits with a wooden spatula or spoon.
-Most of these tasty little morsels of protein dissolve during the deglazing process, producing a very aromatic foundation for sauces.
+"Deglaze the pan with wine, stock or even water in a pinch, then cook over medium heat, lightly scraping up the browned bits with a wooden spatula or spoon," she told TODAY.
+"Most of these tasty little morsels of protein dissolve during the deglazing process, producing a very aromatic foundation for sauces.
 Just add the deglazed brown bits and liquid to your slow cooker."

 5. Only use wine that you'd want to drink

-"A long cooking process is not going to make up for a bad product," says Frankel.
+"A long cooking process is not going to make up for a bad product," said Frankel.
 "It's like baking a cake and using cheap chocolate — you have to use the good stuff.
 I also apply this to my guest list: it should always be the people you love, everyone else doesn't get invited!"

-6. Choose your canned tomatoes carefully
+6. Choose canned tomatoes carefully

 Drain the tomatoes, then transfer them to a bowl and squeeze them with clean hands to crush them into smaller pieces, or just use kitchen scissors.
-Skip the canned tomato sauce which Frankel finds has too much salt.
+Skip the canned tomato sauce which Frankel has found contains too much salt.

-"Slow-cooked baked foods have a very pronounced vanilla flavor," says Frankel.
-"The small amount of alcohol in the vanilla does not burn off as quickly [in a slow cooker] and the essence of vanilla seems to be more distinct."
+"Slow-cooked baked foods have a very pronounced vanilla flavor," Frankel said.
+"The small amount of alcohol in the vanilla does not burn off as quickly (in a slow cooker) and the essence of vanilla seems to be more distinct."

 9. Remove overcooked vegetables from meat dishes

-10. Know the limits of your slow cooker
+10. Know the slow cooker's limits

-"Delicate vegetables like zucchini or peppers will melt into nothing.
-That's a bad thing for zucchinis but can be great for peppers.
+"Delicate vegetables like zucchini or peppers will melt into nothing," Frankel explained.
+"That's a bad thing for zucchinis but can be great for peppers.
 When you're slow cooking vegetables, put the slow cooker on a delayed start for about three to four hours and keep it set to low."

-Many soups are better on the second day when the flavors have had more time to develop.
-Also, any meat dish like chili or a brisket with all that sinewy tissue will be even better the day after you've made it.
+Many soups are better on the second day because the flavors have had more time to develop.
+Also, meat dishes like chili, or a brisket with all that sinewy tissue, will be even better the day after it's been made.